 * Can you tell which one is the Moissanite and which two are the diamonds?
 (Hint: It's one of the round stones)

-Moissanite vs Diamond, Color:
+Moissanite vs Diamond: Color:

-Mined Diamonds come in a variety of colors ranging from icy-white clear to yellow or gray hues.
-Like snowflakes, no two mined Diamonds will be the same.
+Mined diamonds come in a variety of colors ranging from icy-white clear to yellow or gray hues.
+Like snowflakes, no two mined diamonds will be the same.
 A mined gemstone's range of color variation is due to environmental factors the gemstone was naturally growing in.
-The more clear or white a Diamond appears, the more valuable and desirable it is considered to consumers.
+The more clear or white a diamond appears, the more valuable and desirable it is considered to consumers.

 Moissanites available on the market today are colorless.
 Moissanites range from colors equivalent to D-I range, or the two highest tiers on the color scale.
 All Moissanites and Moissanite engagement rings found on our website are from Charles and Colvard's Forever One collection, which are the highest quality stones available on the market today.
 They are guaranteed to be DEF in color and VS2 clarity or better.

-Moissanite vs Diamond, Hardness:
+Moissanite vs Diamond: Hardness

 The harder a material, the more difficult it is to scratch or chip.
 While no gemstone is indestructible, some gemstones are slightly harder and more durable for daily wear.
 On the Mohs Scale of Hardness, Moissanite is rated as a 9.5 out of 10, which is higher than any gemstone used in jewelry besides Diamond itself.
-Diamonds are the hardest known mineral, scores a 10.
-For reference, rubies and sapphires have an Mohs score of 9, and emeralds have a score of 7.
+Diamonds are the hardest known mineral, scoring a 10.
+For durability reference, rubies and sapphires have a Mohs score of 9, and emeralds have a score of 7.

-Moissanite vs Diamond, Brilliance:
+Moissanite vs Diamond: Brilliance

-Brilliance, which refers to the gemstone's ability to reflect white light, is a good measure for how much ‘sparkle and fire’ a gem has.
+Brilliance, which refers to the gemstone's ability to reflect white light, is a good measure of how much ‘sparkle and fire’ a gem has.
 Brilliance relies on the gemstone's refraction.
 Moissanite disperses light very well and has higher light refraction than Diamond and will appear more brilliant.
-Additionally, Moissanite is less likely to attract grease or dirt over time than a Diamond due to its crystalline structure which should help keep the ‘sparkle’ longer in between cleanings.
+Additionally, Moissanite is less likely to attract grease or dirt over time than a Diamond due to its crystalline structure which should help keep the ‘sparkle’ longer between cleanings.

-Moissanite vs Diamond, Price:
+Moissanite vs Diamond: Price